With Francis As Our Guide

 “I try to emulate his ability to be at peace with all people and circumstances in life,” says Sister Francis Marie.
 “But I still have a lot of work to even come close to his ability to promote peace.”

-“It’s possible to take the many events of his life and see how he loved God and others,” says Sister Norberta.
+“It’s possible to take the many events of his life and see how he loved God and others,” said Sister Norberta.
 “I’m proud to have him as a saint for which our community is named.”

-“As a Franciscan, I am called to live out our charism — living in intimate union with Christ in the midst of apostolic work,” says Sister Amata.
+“As a Franciscan, I am called to live out our charism — living in intimate union with Christ in the midst of apostolic work,” said Sister Amata.
 “It is a continuous conversion.
 This turning to Christ is never accomplished once and for all.
 This is an ongoing religious experience.
 It is the work of a lifetime.”